ThunderFly-aerospace/docs/instruments/TF-GCS02/index.md

 The ground station consists of several parts:
  * A computing unit that takes care of logging data from the flight and manages individual software tasks
  * Network IP interface (at least two Ethernet interfaces, WiFi connection)
  * Data-link modem providing data transfers from the drone.
-Support MIMO 2x2, based on SIK firmware
+Supports MIMO 2x2, based on SiK firmware
  * Data storage
  * A pair of high-quality telemetry antennas
  * Backup power supply for temporary operation without external power supply.